walbourn/walbourn.github.io/_posts/2020-12-12-the-many-faces-of-d3dx12.md

 D3DX12 does not include code for loading/saving bitmaps as textures, but it does have the ``UpdateSubresources`` helpers to simplify basic texture transfer from CPU memory to GPU memory--something that in DirectX 11 was handled behind the scenes.

-Lastly there's a set of "State Object Creation Helpers" intended for use with DirectX Raytracing (DXR) and the new Amplification & Mesh shaders.
+There's a set of "State Object Creation Helpers" intended for use with DirectX Raytracing (DXR) and the new Amplification & Mesh shaders.
 These shader stages do not have dedicated description structures in the Pipeline State Object (PSO), and instead make use of a 'stream' data description which these helpers can build.
 Note you can disable these by defining ``D3DX12_NO_STATE_OBJECT_HELPERS`` if you don't need them in your application.

+The latest addition to the library is the "Feature Support Helper" in the form of the ``CD3DX12FeatureSupport`` class.
+You can disable the inclusion of this class by defining ``D3DX12_NO_CHECK_FEATURE_SUPPORT_CLASS``.
+For more information, see [this blog post](https://devblogs.microsoft.com/directx/introducing-a-new-api-for-checking-feature-support-in-direct3d-12/).

 There's a summary of the content in the header on my [DirectX Tool Kit for DX12 wiki](https://github.com/microsoft/DirectXTK12/wiki/DirectXHelpers) and they are documented on [Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/direct3d12/helper-structures-and-functions-for-d3d12)